apache/cordova-docs/docs/en/edge/cordova/events/events.pause.md

 iOS Quirks
 --------------------------

-In the `pause` handler, any calls that go through Objective-C do not work, nor do any calls that are interactive, such as alerts.
-You can't make calls with `console.log()`, or any calls from plugins or the Cordova API.
-They are only processed when the app resumes, on the next run-loop.
+In the `pause` handler, any calls to the Cordova API or to native plug-ins that go through Objective-C do not work, along with any interactive calls, such as alerts or `console.log()`.
+They are only processed when the app resumes, on the next run loop.

 The iOS-specific `resign` event is available as an alternative to `pause`, and detects when users enable the __Lock__ button to lock the